pivotal/docs-cluster-essentials/deploy.md

     set INSTALL_REGISTRY_USERNAME=TANZU-NET-USER
     set /p INSTALL_REGISTRY_PASSWORD=password:
     :: Interactively enter TANZU-NET-PASSWORD
-    set CA_PATH=/path/ca.crt
+    set CA_PATH=/PATH-TO-CA-CERT/ca.crt
     install.bat
     ```

+    Where:

-    Where `TANZU-NET-USER` and `TANZU-NET-PASSWORD` are your credentials for VMware Tanzu Network.
+    - `TANZU-NET-USER` and `TANZU-NET-PASSWORD` are your credentials for VMware Tanzu Network.
+    - `PATH-TO-CA-CERT` is the location of your custom CA certificate.

+        > **Note** `CA_PATH` is only required if your registry needs the custom certificate you
-    Here `CA_PATH` is optional and to be exported only when there is a need to pull the image and deploy kapp-conyroller using custom certificate provided.
+        > provided earlier to pull the image and deploy kapp-controller.

 - For air-gapped installation: